klee016/PyNADA/README.md

 ## Examples
 Jupyter Notebooks under examples folder show some use cases utilizing PyNADA.
 The examples are grouped into three categories:
-* Search Catalog: codes for finding specific datasets
+* Search Catalog: codes for finding specific datasets and resources
     - search by partial id, partial title, ...
     - list all datasets